 Rasboras are a true freshwater fish and are never seen in brackish waters.
 They prefer the lowland waters of southeastern Asia, where the water is soft and acidic.
 Harlequins prefer an environment with areas of dense vegetation, an open area for swimming, a dark substrate, and subdued lighting.

-Water temperature is not critical, however, the ideal range is 74 to 78 F (23 to 26 C).
+Water temperature is not critical; however, the ideal range is 74 to 78 degrees Fahrenheit (23 to 26 Celsius).
 The pH of the water should be slightly acidic, in the range of 6.0 to 6.5.
 An aquarium intended to house harlequin rasboras should be planted with live plants, with some open areas for swimming provided between stands of plants such as Cryptocoryne species, these being among the plants that inhabit the harlequin rasbora's native waters.

 Harlequins make excellent community fish and will not nip at or quarrel with any other species.

 Rasboras are undemanding when it comes to diet; they will readily accept flake, dried, frozen and live foods.
 A varied diet will ensure that digestive problems or susceptibility to disease do not occur.

 Males are more slender than females and exhibit a rounded extension at the bottom edge of the distinctive black wedge covering the posterior of the fish.
 The black wedge on females is perfectly straight.
 The female harlequin rasbora is also larger than the male.